alexandruianu/XWP-Menda-Icons/README.md

 XWP-Menda-Icons
 ===============

-Xfce4 wheater plugin icons in Numix/Menda style
+Xfce4 weather plugin icons in Numix/Menda style

+Thanks to schizo-ri/circle-icons-for-xfce-weather for the base.